davidpham87/braindump/docs-md/cards/20200516171955-generative_testing.md

 -   Trusted implementation.
 Compare the results and calculation on a trusted different implementation (different language, slower/faster version).
 For stateful components (like database), apply same logical operation on a logical model correct implementation like hash-map or vectors (e.g. `create` is `assoc`, `delete` is `dissoc`).
 -   Avoid to implement again the same algorithms.
 -   Commutativity of operations
+-   Hard to prove, quick to verify (e.g. path in maze to the exit).
+-   Backward properties: generate the output and think which input would have yielded this output (like in finding a key in a hash map: inserting the key first to insure the key is in the collection).

 ## How to specify it